aphp/edsnlp/docs/tutorials/multiple-texts.md

     df = df.select("note_id", "note_text")
     ```

+=== "Using a Koalas DataFrame"

+    ```python
+    from pyspark.sql.session import SparkSession
+    import databricks.koalas

+    spark = SparkSession.builder.getOrCreate()

+    df = spark.sql("SELECT note_id, note_text FROM note").to_koalas()
+    ```

 ### Declaring types

-There is a minor twist, though: Spark needs to know in advance the type of each extension you want to save.
+There is a minor twist, though: Spark (or Koalas) needs to know in advance the type of each extension you want to save.
 Thus, if you need additional extensions to be saved, you'll have to provide a dictionary to the `extensions` argument instead of a list of strings.
 This dictionary will have the name of the extension as keys and its PySpark type as value.

 Accepted types are the ones present in [`pyspark.sql.types`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql.html#data-types){ target="\_blank"}.

-EDS-NLP provides a helper function, [`pyspark_type_finder`][edsnlp.processing.spark.pyspark_type_finder], is available to get the correct type for most Python objects.
+EDS-NLP provides a helper function, [`pyspark_type_finder`][edsnlp.processing.distributed.pyspark_type_finder], is available to get the correct type for most Python objects.
 You just need to provide an example of the type you wish to collect:

 ```python
 dt_type = pyspark_type_finder(datetime.datetime(2020, 1, 1))